 Almost half of Eritreans are Christians – 2.6 million from a population of 5.4 million – but Christians who aren’t from state-approved denominations face extreme persecution.

 Christians from non-traditional denominations face the harshest persecution in Eritrea, both from the government and from the Eritrean Orthodox Church (EOC).
-The EOC, the Catholic church and the Lutheran church are the only Christian denominations recognised by the government, and is tightly controlled by those in power.
+The EOC, the Catholic church and the Lutheran church are the only Christian denominations recognised by the government, and the EOC is particularly tightly controlled by those in power.

 Government security forces monitor phone calls, scrutinise activity and conduct countless raids which target Christians, seize Christian materials and damage house churches.
 Christians can be arrested and imprisoned without trial.
 Many Christians are held in inhumane prisons because of their faith, and their loved ones often do not know where they are or even if they are still alive.

 There had been hope that a peace agreement with Ethiopia would improve human rights in Eritrea, but there has been little indication of this – and unrest at the Ethiopia/Eritrea border in autumn 2020 has threatened any stability there is.
 In June 2020, the UN reported that there was no meaningful progress to address human rights violations in Eritrea.